stackzoo/lightning-network-the-hard-way/README.md

 In order to follow this you dont need bitcoins on the main blockchain as we will use the *testnet*.

 > [!WARNING]
 > This is intended as a local lab to learn the basics of lightning node operations, don't follow this to deploy a node in production!
+> Also Keep in mind that the utilized Bitcoins hold no intrinsic value, as they pertain to the test blockchain.

 ## Prerequisites
 - docker

 ## Getting started

+For this tutorial we will use [LND](https://github.com/lightningnetwork/lnd).
+*LND* is one of the most popular implementations of a lightning node, written in the *Go* programming language.
-pull a specific version of [LND](https://github.com/lightningnetwork/lnd) container image from dockerhub:
+pull a specific version of *LND container image* from *dockerhub*:
 ```console
 docker pull lightninglabs/lnd:v0.17.3-beta
 ```